The Bank Job: Plot

-In 1971, British Security Services (MI5) have taken interest in a safety deposit box that is located in a Lloyd's Bank branch on the corner of Baker Street and Marylebone Road.
-It belongs to a black militant gangster, Michael X, and contains compromising photos of Princess Margaret, which he is keeping as insurance to keep the British authorities off his back.
-Martine Love, an ex-model who is romantically involved with MI5 agent Tim Everett, is caught at Heathrow Airport smuggling drugs into the country, and to avoid going to jail, she makes a deal with the authorities whereby she agrees to retrieve the photos.
+In 1971, British Security Services (MI5) have taken interest in a safety deposit box in a particular Lloyds Bank branch.
+Belonging to black militant gangster Michael X, it contains compromising photos of Princess Margaret, insurance to keep the British authorities off Michael's back.
+Martine Love, an ex-model romantically involved with MI5 agent Tim Everett, is caught smuggling drugs into the country, and to avoid going to jail, she makes a deal with the authorities to retrieve the photos.

-Martine approaches her friend Terry, a struggling East London car salesman with criminal contacts, and tells him that if he can assemble the gang to help her rob the bank, he will be richly rewarded, though she does not tell him about the photos in the deposit box.
-Terry recruits a small team, including Eddie (one of his own workers), Dave, Kevin, Bambas, and Guy Singer.
-While scouting the bank, Dave runs into local gangster Lew Vogel, for whom he made several pornographic films.
+Martine approaches her friend Terry, a struggling car salesman with criminal contacts, and tells him that if he can assemble the gang to help her rob the bank, he will be richly rewarded, but does not tell him about the photos in the deposit box.
+Terry's team includes his close friends Eddie (one of his employees), Dave, and Kevin, as well as trusted criminal associates Bambas and Guy Singer.
+While scouting the bank, Dave runs into gangster Lew Vogel, for whom he made pornographic films.

-The gang rents a leather goods shop near the bank and tunnels into the vault.
-They loot the safety deposit boxes, but Terry becomes suspicious when Martine seems to display particular interest in one box and eventually discovers the photos.
+The gang rents a leather goods shop near the bank, tunnels below the vault, then uses a thermal lance to break through the floor into the vault.
+They loot the safety deposit boxes, but Terry notices Martine's interest in box 118 and discovers the photos.
 The police are alerted to the robbery by a ham radio operator who overhears the gang's walkie-talkie communications, but by the time they locate the bank, the gang has already fled.
-The robbery rattles many important underworld figures who had used the bank, including Lew Vogel, who kept a ledger of police payoffs inside.
-He notifies a furious Michael X in Trinidad, who correctly suspects Gale Benson— the lover of his associate Hakim Jamal—of spying for MI5, and subsequently murders her.
-Vogel decides that Dave’s presence outside that particular bank was not a coincidence, and has him kidnapped and tortured for information by sand blasting an ankle and one of his legs.
-Dave gives in, and Lew has Gerald Pyke and Nick Burton--two corrupt policemen working on his payroll--kidnap Eddie at Terry's garage.
-Meanwhile, Terry discovers explicit photographs of important government officials among their loot and uses them to secure passports and new identities for the gang.
+The robbery rattles important figures who used the bank, including Lew Vogel, who kept a ledger of police payoffs inside.
+He notifies Michael X in Trinidad, who deduces Gale Benson—the lover of his associate Hakim Jamal—is spying for MI5, and murders her.
+Vogel decides Dave's presence outside that bank was not a coincidence, and has him kidnapped and tortured for information.
+Dave gives in, and Lew has Gerald Pyke and Nick Burton—two policemen working on his payroll—kidnap Eddie at Terry's garage.
+Meanwhile, Terry discovers explicit photographs of government officials among their loot and uses them to secure passports and new identities for the gang.